Anurag3Agarwal/java-twitter-exercise/README.md

 mvn spring-boot:run
 ```

-The sorted detailed output is printed in console logs but you can get a sneak peek in the browser as well.
+The sorted detailed output is printed in console logs but you can get a sneak peek of the tweets in the browser as well.